mlatona17/ZenPulse-Ecommerce-Analysis/README.md

 ## Recommendations
 Based on the comprehensive analysis conducted, the following recommendations are proposed for consideration by the appropriate cross-functional teams:

-- Sales and Marketing
+### Sales and Marketing
 - Prioritize marketing incentives on high-performing items like the Apple AirPods Headphones and 27in 4K Gaming Monitor.

-- Maybe consider dropping product line if inventory costs provide a low or negative profit margin
+### Inventory and Operations
+- Work with the products team to investigate the poor performance of the Bose Soundsport Headphones and consider phasing product out completely assuming an negative profit margin.

 - The average time to deliver was the same for both loyalty and non-loyalty members possibly indicating potential for improvement for the company.